Criminal Justice in Rwanda

 - The alleged offense committed is punishable by a minimum of two years imprisonment;

-- If there are reasonable grounds to suspect that the accused will try to escape;
+- There are reasonable grounds to suspect that you will try to escape;

 The police officer will record and make four copies of the statement of the arrest, of which:

 You have the right to be informed of the exact charges against you and to a lawyer to assist you with your statement.
-The statement will either be in English, French or Kinyarwanda.
+The statement can be made in English, French, or Kinyarwanda.
 If you are not conversant in any of these three languages, you have the right to an interpreter.